raogroupuiuc/webpage/_pages/research.md

 ### Computational biology

 We use mathematical modeling and bioinformatics as tools to complement experimental research in our lab.
 Our objective is to create simple and intuitive models for biological processes that can further guide our understanding of the systems and help with experimental design.
 We have tools to generate and analyze different types of omics data for bacterial and yeast systems, to generate insights into cellular mechanisms.
+One of our new ventures is using fluid dynamics to determine how oxygen availability affects isogenic heterogeneity for fermentation scale-up.